Abba710/OneClickCopyFlow/README.md

 ## Troubleshooting

-- **If the code explanation is not working**: Make sure that both Radist and the server are running properly.
+- **If the code explanation is not working**: Make sure that both Redis and the server are running properly.
 Check the console for any error messages.
 - **If the copy functionality is not working**: Ensure the page contains `<pre>` elements with code and that the extension is enabled.